AXA becomes Activation Partner of WWF Earth Hour 2022

 Launch 360-degree education and invite green pledges on "Habits Protect Habitats"

-HONG KONG SAR - Media OutReach - 9 March 2022 - AXA Hong Kong and Macau (AXA) is proud to support WWF-Hong Kong (WWF) Earth Hour 2022 (Earth Hour) as the sole Activation Partner, the highest level of sponsor, in Hong Kong.
+HONG KONG, March 9, 2022 /PRNewswire/ -- AXA Hong Kong and Macau (AXA) is proud to support WWF-Hong Kong (WWF) Earth Hour 2022 (Earth Hour) as the sole Activation Partner, the highest level of sponsor, in Hong Kong.
 We will join forces with millions of people around the globe to show support for our earth, raising awareness of climate change and the loss of biodiversity — the two biggest threats facing our shared planet.

 AXA to activate 360-degree green education and promotion